This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 ADI Registrar: role and powers

-The ADI Registrar is responsible for DSA’s ADI register and can:
+The ADI Registrar is responsible for DVSA’s ADI register and can:

 - refuse to let you join or stay on the register if you don’t meet the registration rules